"In the end, we will conserve only what we love. We will love only what we understand.

 We give lectures, speak to school kids, exchange emails with students, disseminate information through our website, news blog, databases and via documentaries and publications and by being available for the media.

 Our online collections of elephant sounds, gestures, and behaviors, form a unique resource that we hope will be of value to everyone visiting ElephantVoices.
 The same goes for the other databases and information made available.

-You'll find us on different Social Media through the links on the top right of this page, and on Slideshare here.
+You'll find us on different Social Media through the links on the top right.

 The short film below is one of the outputs from a collaboration between ElephantVoices and Howard Hughes Medical Institute, where Joyce talks about tusklessness among elephants in general and some of our related findings in Gorongosa National Park, Mozambique.
 This film is part of HHMI's Elephant Portal - and ElephantVoices efforts within educational outreach.